Nonequilibrium configuration interaction method for transport in correlated quantum systems: Numerical calculations

 In our numerical calculations we assume that the applied voltage $V$ symmetrically shifts the on-site energies, i.e., $\epsilon_{L,R} = \pm 0.5V$.
 Additionally, we assume that the electrodes are half filled, i.e., the corresponding left and right chemical potentials are positioned at $\epsilon_{L,R}$.
 We choose the following parameters of the electrodes: $V_L=V_R=2.5$, $t_L = t_R = 1.0$ and the temperature is $T=0.1$.
-Since the on-site energies $\epsilon_{L, R}$ are affected by the applied voltage the left and right electrodes are nonidentical.
-In the subsequent discussion we set the applied voltage $V=1.0$.
+We set the applied voltage $V=1.0$.

-For the buffer zones we take a finite chain of $N$ atoms from each electrode.
-Therefore the energy spectrum of each buffer zone is given by
+In what follows, in the calculations based on the Lindblad master equation, we take a finite chain of $N$ atoms from each electrode for a buffer zone.
+Therefore the energy spectrum of each buffer zone is given by\cite{peskin2010}

 and the tunneling matrix elements in~\eqref{t} are